Amorion/.github/profile/README.md

 ## UI Designs

+Following the little glimpse of our app, <em>how it looks in iphone 14 pro max</em>
-The home screen for a logged in user looks like:
+### The home screen for a logged in user looks like:

 <img src="./profile/demo1.jpg" width="500">
 <img src="./profile/demo2.jpg" width="300" height="600">

-After the system finds a match, the screen looks like
+### After the system finds a match, the screen looks like

 ![match screen](./profile/demo3.jpg)

-# Demo
+# Working Demo

 The project will work like: